graphic works - 1959-1981

 City of Siena

-Burri's graphic activity appears, at first, as a parallel to that which takes place in the paintings: to want to express himself musically, like a canon, because the graphics take up the first, with a dialogue that proposes the same theme with a barely different.
-But put in this way, the problem leaves us unsatisfied: we underdid that it is true only up to a certain point.
+Lhe graphic activity of Alberto Burri appears, at first, as a parallel to that which takes place in the paintings: to want to express himself musically, like a canon, because the graphics take up the first, with a dialogue that proposes the same theme with a just different.
+But put in this way, the problem leaves us unsatisfied: we are underdeveloped that it is true only up to a certain point.
 And first of all the layout counts.
-This, in any case of engraving, is a way of spatializing that does not belong to painting: which also uses the frame or even a passe-par-tout to connect its spatiality to that of the wall and the environment, not it is one with the frame, even if it is originally fixed: there are very few cases of ancient painting in which the frame is "called" to collaborate, integrated with the figuration.
+This, in any case of engraving, is a way of spatializing that does not belong to painting: which also uses the frame or even a passe-par-tout to connect its own spatiality to that of the wall and the environment, not it is one with the frame, even if it is originally fixed: there are very few cases of ancient painting in which the frame is "called" to collaborate, integrated with the figuration.
 Conversely, for the engraving, it was soon realized that the white margin was much more integral to the image than the frame to the painting: a marginalized print therefore decreases, even commercially, in value.
 But because it is "amputated" in its engraving spatiality, not in what it eventually represents, which can remain intact.
 A similar opposition is then also found in the sense of engraving, compared to that of drawing.
-In the drawing the line is direct, extemporaneous, always in progress, and its greatest merit is to make us surprise this internal gestation of the image.
+In the drawing, the line is direct, extemporaneous, always in progress, and its greatest merit is to make us surprise this internal gestation of the image.
 Conversely, the line of the engraving is in the past: and nothing demonstrates this better than the various states of an engraving; while the preparatory drawing leads us towards an image that is looming on the horizon but we do not know if it will be produced, and how, ultimately, it will be produced.
 Each state of engraving foretells us only itself.
-The subsequent state reabsorbs and re-elaborates the first, does not continue it.
+The subsequent state reabsorbs and re-elaborates the first, it does not continue it.

 If the etching can do without that background spacing, then we are talking simply of a reproduction, of a painting which though admirable in technique offers nothing extra and is, if anything, a feable copy.
 Burri's works as a painter and his graphic work run side by side.
 In those rare and precious books of poetry by Emilio Villa (going back to XNUMX) Burri traced with his pen (besides small inserts some of which were in gold leaf) irreversible and unalterable lines as if he had done them with a burin: one could already see the difference in the form of these graphics compared with painting and drawing because the drawing itself was a prelude to the etching.
 With a painter like Capogrossi, graphics and painting are all one, because painting is thought of in graphic terms, and even if the painting has no border, the observer imagines one in the horizontal and transverse marks, the sudden cut that interrupts rather like the edges of a plate.
 Capogrossi's paintings give themselves space, they demand a surrounding white space.
 In Morandi, the figurative idiom elaborated in the graphics - "the colour of position" - can pass into his painting and confirm it in a single meaning of tone, but Morandi's graphic work is never a copy of his painting and not simply for the reason that he is using a different technique.